Desmondchung888/Desmondchung888/README.md

-- 👋 Hi, I’m @Desmondchung888
+- 👋 Hi, I’m Desmond Chung
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and Java

 <!---
 Desmondchung888/Desmondchung888 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.